Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Model description

 By reducing the global drug supply, export bans may increase drug prices.
 We model this decrease as the global retained exports, $\mathcal{G}^\omega$ (Equation \eqref{eq:calG}).
-This value represents the total exogenous drug supply ($e_k, e_k^{c_1}$) that is prevented from leaving countries due to export bans in scenario $\omega \in \Omega$.
-The first term refers to global exports to non-$c_1$ countries.
-The second group of terms refers to global exports to $c_1$ from allies and non-allies.
-Particularly for $c_1$, the first and second terms refer to exports from $c_1$ to non-allies and allies, respectively.
+This value represents the total exogenous drug supply ($e_k^{F^\prime}, e_k^{F}$) that is prevented from leaving countries due to export bans in scenario $\omega \in \Omega$.
+The first and second terms refer to global exports to non-allies and allies, respectively.